-The Applicant Information section is pretty straightforward: Proof of nonprofit status, board/trustee list for organizations that are not academic or tribal entities, contact information of the PI, and your institution's address.
-You will be given the option of submitting proof of non-profit status one of two ways: by entering your EIN number or by supplying your IRS determination letter or other approved document.
+The final Applicant Information section is pretty straightforward: Proof of nonprofit status, board/trustee list, contact information of PI and your institution's address.
+You will be given the option of submitting proof of non-profit status one of two ways: by entering your IRS EIN number or by supplying your IRS determination letter or other approved document.
 Not all EINs will be recognized by the SMApply system, so if it does not work, just plan to upload the appropriate document.
 And, as always, let us know if you have questions or issues.